Gmail to Tutanota Migration

 - Ensure that IMAP settings are enabled on both the source (Gmail) and target (Tutanota) servers to facilitate migration.

-- Keep a record of the email addresses and passwords for all users you plan to migrate from the Zimbra server.
+- Keep a record of the email addresses and passwords for all users you plan to migrate from the Gmail server.

 - Confirm that you have the email addresses for all users on Gmail.
 If using Gmail, create an app password for the account.